 Are you wondering how to stop fighting with your partner?
 Has the frequency and the intensity of your fighting grown over time?
-Do you want to end all your relationship troubles, so that you can find your way back to each other?
+Do you want to end all your relationship conflicts, so that you can find your way back to each other?

 Conflict.
 We all have it.